-Appearance, Behavior : If your child is unusually tired, pale or lacks appetite, these may be precursors to illness.
+- Appearance/Behavior - If your child is unusually tired, pale, or lacks an appetite, these may be precursors to illness.
 These are sufficient reasons to keep your child at home.

-Diarrhea : A child who experiences 2 or more watery stools in a 24 hour period, especially if combined with poor appearance or nausea should remain home.
+- Diarrhea - A child who experiences two or more watery stools in a 24 hour period, especially if combined with poor appearance or nausea, should remain home.

-Eyes : If your child exhibits any mucus or pus draining from the eye, this may be a sign of conjunctivitis (pink eye), a contagious illness.
+- Eyes - If your child exhibits any mucus or pus draining from the eye, this may be a sign of conjunctivitis (pink eye), a contagious illness.
 Please keep your child at home and see your healthcare provider.
-He/She may return to school after they have been on antibiotics for 24 hours and are approved by a HCW (healthcare worker) to do so.
+He/She may return to school after they have been on antibiotics for 24 hours and are approved by a healthcare worker to do so.

-Vomiting : A child who has vomited 2 or more times in a 24 hour period should remain at home.
+- Vomiting - A child who has vomited two or more times in a 24 hour period should remain at home.